One of our Telephone Support Workers tells us what a day (or night!) working on our emotional support helpline is like…

 Taking calls is the predominant aspect of the job role and the calls which we take vary significantly.
 I may answer a call which is a person seeking advice or guidance on an aspect of their lives, to then answer a call which is a crisis in which the emergency services need to be engaged.
 This unpredictability of the role makes the job an interesting, fulfilling and challenging one.
 When answering a call your attention must be undivided and it is important to utilise active listening skills to truly understand what the caller is saying and to assess which is the appropriate support to provide.
 In some cases a person’s wellbeing or potentially their lives can depend on the support we provide.
-After we have taken a call we must ensure all the computer databases are up to date and correct.
 There is an answering service where callers can leave a message in the event of all the phone lines being occupied.
 Answer messages receive equal priority and are checked regularly between calls.

 Another form of support the Helpline provides is online chats; these are really beneficial for those that struggle to communicate through the telephone.
 While on a chat the TSW must sign off the phone to provide the client their undivided attention and support.
 These chats can be as equally challenging and varied as telephone calls except they utilise a different range of communication skills due to inability to hear a person’s tone of voice and instant response.
 This brings healthy variety to the job.
 Another form of support a TSW provides is by text and telephone support to assist people that use a specialised app to manage their day to day lives.
 This is a more personalised approach and can be very empowering for the service user.
 Referral forms and assessments for associated services are also completed by TSWs.